 Approximately 50% of a tree's weight is comprised of carbon that originated from atmospheric carbon dioxide.
-What happens to this carbon when trees are cut down to make way for agriculture, or are destroyed by natural phenomena such as wildfires, hurricanes, tornadoes and insect infestations?
-In this lab, you will explore answers to these important questions:
+What happens to this carbon when forests are cut down to make way for agriculture and cattle farming, or simply to feed a family.

 After completing this investigation, you will be able to:

-- Effectively use the Global Forest Cover tool to research changes in forest cover over time.
+- Use the Global Forest Cover tool to research and keep track of changes in forest cover over time.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.